helloshanteria/AIS-Elevate/README.md

 ## Database Implementation

-Version 2 of AIS Elevate introduces a relational SQLite database that replaces hardcoded officer information with persistent data storage.
+Version 2 of Elevate Insights introduces a relational SQLite database that replaces hardcoded officer information with persistent data storage.

 The database consists of three related tables: